Melba

 Melba is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Melba, dwelling structures comprised 80.8% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
-Home ownership in Melba was at 35.5%, with mortgaged dwellings at 43.8% and rented ones at 20.6%.
-The median monthly mortgage repayment in the area was $2,100, higher than Australian Capital Territory's average of $2,000.
-The median weekly rent figure was recorded at $400, compared to Australian Capital Territory's $430.
-Nationally, Melba's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Melba, as per the latest Census, 80.8% of dwellings were houses, with the remaining 19.2% comprising semi-detached homes, apartments, and other types.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Melba stood at 35.5%, with mortgaged properties making up 43.8% and rented dwellings accounting for 20.6%.
+The median monthly mortgage repayment was $2,100, higher than the Australian Capital Territory average of $2,000.
+The median weekly rent in Melba was $400, compared to the Australian Capital Territory's $430.
+Nationally, Melba's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing